Chesty Puller: Battle of Peleliu

 In September and October 1944, Puller led the 1st Marine Regiment into the protracted battle on Peleliu, one of the bloodiest battles in Marine Corps history, and received his first of two Legion of Merit awards.
 The 1st Marines under Puller's command lost 1,749 killed and wounded out of approximately 3,000 men, but these losses did not stop Puller from ordering frontal assaults against the well-entrenched enemy.
 He would come under significant criticism for not asking for reinforcements when both he and his regiment were at the point of exhaustion.
-When the Corps commander, General Roy Geiger visited Puller's command post, he found Puller, shirtless, with a corncob pipe in his mouth and a badly swollen leg that had originally been injured on Guadalcanal but swollen to twice its size.
+During this time period Puller was described as being "almost monosyllabic" and showing little tactical deviation from frontal assaults on entrenched high ground positions When the Corps commander, General Roy Geiger visited Puller's command post, he found Puller, shirtless, with a corncob pipe in his mouth and a badly swollen leg that had originally been injured on Guadalcanal but swollen to twice its size.
 Colonel William Coleman, a member of the corps staff, had the impression that Puller was completely exhausted both mentally and physically.
 “He was unable to give a very clear picture of what his situation was.”
 When Geiger asked him if he needed reinforcements and Puller “stated that he was doing alright with what he had.”
 This was a crucial moment when Puller could have asked for the help that he so badly needed.
 But like the division commander, General Rupertus, Puller could not bring himself ask for help from U.S. Army units held in reserve.
 General Robert Cushman believed that while Puller was a great combat leader, his aggressive nature limited his understanding of combat to launching constant attacks, regardless of the circumstances.
+Historian, John McManus, in his highly critical article, "Fatal Pride at Peleliu, wrote, "Captain Everett Pope, one of his (Puller's) company commanders, was anything but a fan of Puller, whom he thought of as a mindless butcher.
+"I had no use for Puller," said Pope, who was awarded the Medal of Honor for his actions at Peleliu.
+"He didn't know what was going on.
+The adulation paid to him these days sickens me."
+General Cushman, who would serve as Commandant of the Marine Corps, "believed that Puller was a great combat leader who nonetheless could not understand anything except constant attacks, regardless of the circumstances.
+'He was beyond his element in commanding anything larger than a company—maybe a battalion—where he could keep his hands on everything and be right in the middle of it.' ” McManus concluded that Puller "represented aggressiveness, valor, and inspirational leadership, all ingredients that make the Marine Corps great.
+But he also demonstrated the tendency of Marine Corps officers to overrely on these strengths to the exclusion of all else.
+His repeated, mindless frontal attacks were the American version of banzai—almost as costly, and every bit as fruitless."
 As a result of the strain on both Puller and his regiment, Geiger ordered Rupertus to pull the all but annihilated 1st Marine Regiment out of the line as they were no longer combat-effective.
 Within days, the other two regiments would also be withdrawn from the island and replaced by three Army regiments who would also be eventually pulled out.